0

 Application Fees Increase

-In addition to the Immigration Health Surcharge (IHS) fee increase, the government has announced significant hikes in various immigration and nationality application fees.
-These fee adjustments cover a wide range of visa types and application processes, affecting individuals seeking work permits, visitor visas, student visas, settlement applications, citizenship, entry clearance, and leave to remain.
+The government has raised the Immigration Health Surcharge (IHS) fees and also increased various immigration and nationality application fees.
+These changes impact visas like work permits, visitor visas, student visas, settlement applications, citizenship, entry clearance, and leave to remain.

-However, despite these fee simplifications, the overall increase in application costs is likely to significantly impact migrants, their families, and organisations that sponsor workers from overseas.
-The additional financial burden imposed by the fee increases, coupled with potential expenses for additional Home Office services and legal representation, will make the immigration process considerably more expensive and may further exacerbate existing challenges faced by migrants and their families.
+The fee simplifications don’t offset the overall rise in application costs, impacting migrants, their families, and sponsoring organizations of overseas workers.
+The increased fees, along with possible expenses for additional Home Office services and legal representation, make the immigration process more expensive, compounding existing challenges for migrants and their families.

 Leave a Reply